margaretmf/margaretmf.github.io/creativewriting.md

 He saved us all from things we could not foresee.
 He knew how to synch us up.

+Clock watching
+Father Time
+Counting down the time, the hours, the minutes

+**Literary Allusion to Shakespeare**

 <br>

 ## Where You are From, Where You are From From ##